 The Pentad Home Health Agency provides home health services in five counties of an eastern state.
 The agency must be certain that its Medicare reimbursement claims are appropriately and correctly documented in order to ensure that Medicare will process these claims and issue benefits in a timely manner.
 All physician orders, including medications, home visits for physical therapy, home visits of skilled nursing staff, and any other orders for service, must be correctly documented on a Form CMS-485.
-Poorly or otherwise inadequately prepared documentation can lead to rejection or delay in processing of the claim for reimbursement by the CMS.
+Poorly or otherwise inadequately prepared documentation can lead to rejection or delay in processing of the claim for reimbursement by the Centers for Medicare and Medicaid Services (CMS).

-Pentad serves about eight hundred clients in the five-county region.
-In order to assure themselves that all records are properly documented, the administration runs a chart audit of one in ten charts each quarter.
+Pentad serves about 800 clients in the five-county region.
+In order to assure themselves that all records are properly documented, the administration runs a chart audit of 1 in 10 charts each quarter.
 The audit seeks to determine (1) whether all orders indicated in the chart have been carried out and (2) if the orders have been correctly documented in the Form CMS-485.
 Orders that have not been carried out, or orders incorrectly documented, lead to follow-up training and intervention to address these issues and ensure that the orders and documentation are properly prepared going forward.